alann-estrada/react-native-settings-2/README.md

 For example we wanted to know if the GPS is on/off without using 'react-native' 'geolocation' since using it will trigger a permission pop up.

+"It is important to add that this is a copy of the original project, since the original has some bugs to correct, THE CREDITS WILL ALWAYS GO TO THE ORIGINAL AUTHOR.
+The purpose of the copy is to allow accepting new functions or corrections to new bugs that can be present and try to keep it updated as best as possible.
+Any questions or suggestions will be well received" -Alann Estrada

 We wanted to make the distinction between the two:

 1. Permission is not allowed for our application.